SymfonyCasts/30-days-last/sfcasts/twig-component.md

 I want: I want to *use* this value in my component to conditionally render different classes.

 This is *finally* where our PHP class comes in handy.
-To make a prop that we pass into our component a *variable* instead of an attribute, we can add a public property with the same name: `public string $variant = 'default';`
+To convert a prop that we pass into our component from an attribute to a *variable*, we can add a public property with the same name: `public string $variant = 'default';`

 And now that we have a public property called `variant`, we get a local variable